braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 If you would like to segment on the number of times a specific purchase has occurred, you should also record that purchase individually as an [incrementing custom attribute]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/analytics/setting_custom_attributes/#incrementingdecrementing-custom-attributes).
 {% endalert %}

-{% alert important %}
+{% alert update %}

 As of March 10, 2020, the behavior of "Day of Recurring Event" has changed, now including the current date in the filter.
 <br><br>
 Explanation:
-When using the "Day of Recurring Event" filter, and are then prompted to select the "Calendar Day of Recurring Event". __If you select `IS LESS THAN` or `IS MORE THAN`, the current date will be counted for that segmentation filter.__
+When using the "Day of Recurring Event" filter, and are then prompted to select the "Calendar Day of Recurring Event".
+If you select `IS LESS THAN` or `IS MORE THAN`, the current date will be counted for that segmentation filter.
 <br>
 <br>
 For example, if on March 10, 2020, you select the date of the attribute to be `LESS THAN ...
-March 10, 2020`, attributes will be considered for the days up to, and __including__ March 10, 2020.
+March 10, 2020`, attributes will be considered for the days up to, and including March 10, 2020.
 {% endalert %}

 You can change the data type of your custom attribute, but you should be aware of [what other changes this action entails]({{site.baseurl}}/help/help_articles/data/change_custom_data_type/).